SysMLConcepts/SysDown/README.md

 ### Inspiration (necessity is the mother of invention) ###

- * SysML tools too complicated
+ * SysML tools too complicated (especially for n00bs, or people who don't intend to major in the topic)
- * Data representation is not "free" or easily editable without heavyweight tools
+ * Data representation is not "free" and not easily editable/usable without heavyweight tools
-  * UML cannot be hand-edited on a far-away island with nothing more than vim
+  * SysML data, as it stands, cannot be hand-edited on a far-away island with nothing more than vim
- * todo.txt amazing example of how you can build useful tools around very data representation and simple set of rules
+ * todo.txt amazing example of how you can build useful tools around very simple data representation and simple set of rules

 ### Goals ###